-What Is the Statute of Limitations for Ohio Dog Bite Claims?
+What Is the Statute of Limitations for Columbus Dog Bite Claims?

-You don’t have forever to file a dog bite claim in Ohio.
+You don’t have forever to file a dog bite claim in Columbus.
 Instead, the statute of limitations has a definite time frame for filing your lawsuit.
 There’s no specific statute of limitations for dog bite suits in Ohio.
 Instead, it’s the general Ohio personal injury statute that applies here.
-So, you have two years to file your dog bite claim in Ohio.
+So, you have two years to file your dog bite claim in Columbus or neighboring cities.

 Your time starts to count from the day the dog bites you.
 If you institute a late claim, the courts would most likely deny you access.
-Therefore, contacting a Columbus dog bite law firm early gives you a better chance of winning your claim.
+Therefore, contacting a Columbus personal injury lawyer early gives you a better chance of winning your claim.
 This is because they can ensure you start the legal process early.

-Our Columbus, Ohio Dog Bite Lawyers May Be Able to Help You!
+Our Columbus Dog Bite Lawyers May Be Able to Help You!